robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     &lt;/div&gt;
     </code></pre>

-Regular Markup syntax is not processed within code blocks.
+Regular Markdown syntax is not processed within code blocks.
 E.g., asterisks are just literal asterisks within a code block.
-This means it's also easy to use Markup to write about Markup's own syntax.
+This means it's also easy to use Markdown to write about Markdown's own syntax.